Lord Mountbatten: Wealth

 Due to Edwina's considerable inheritance, the couple were extremely wealthy during their married life.
-Following the death of her maternal grandfather Sir Ernest Cassell in 1921, Edwina received a life interest Trust Fund comprising 25/64 of Cassel's residuary estate.
+Following the death of her maternal grandfather, Sir Ernest Cassel, in 1921, Edwina received a life-interest trust fund comprising 25/64 of Cassel's residuary estate.
 Cassel's gross estate had been valued at approximately £7,330,000, from which £2,900,000 in death duties were paid.
-After the payment of taxes and other expenses the net value of the trust fund Edwina received from her grandfather's will was approximately £1,600,000.
+After taxes and other expenses, the net value of the trust fund Edwina received from her grandfather's will was approximately £1,600,000.